express has been New Zealand’s leading LGBT+ media since 1992.

-With offices in Ponsonby, up to six people are directly employed by the company.
+With offices in Ponsonby, four people are directly employed by the company.
 A wide range of contributors are also involved each month to broaden the scope and depth of both the magazine and website.

 Kunal Sharma looks after both the business and advertising clients.
 In 2014, he completed a degree in Business and Marketing in New Zealand.

 Editor Sarah Murphy is completing her post graduate studies in journalism at AUT.
 She has worked within queer and gender diverse media for the past five years and has contributed creative writing to a range of publications.

 Zakk d’Larté controls the design element of the magazine and has designed for many brands such as: 20th Century Fox, Trelise Cooper, Cadbury and Resene.
 He is also responsible for the express website and social media.

 Mat Anis is responsible for the production of the monthly magazine and liaison with the designer, contributors, editorial team and advertising.

 express and its publisher Cornerstone Publications Ltd are successful commercial publishers. express identifies gay males aged 16 to 44 years as its primary target audience.
 Secondary audiences include older males plus bisexual, lesbian and transgender persons.

 express is constantly innovating.
 Recent upgrades to its publication have seen print runs as high as 15,000 in a month and a 64 page full gloss, full colour magazine.
 A new website launched late 2015 incorporates many new features unique in New Zealand.

 express Magazine has a wide distribution throughout NZ but like the target audience most of the 8,500 – 15,000 copies printed per month are distributed in Auckland.
 It is also now available online for access worldwide.